NBKelly/2022_AdventOfCode/README.md

 | Day 20  | Now that the scanners are functional, we can try and decode the images they're producing.
 ZOOM!
 ENHANCE!
 FUCK YOU!
 | Day 21  | Eric was too lazy to write a coherent plot (he *only* had four months), so we're playing board games with the computer.
 | Day 22  | The engine stalled, so we have to jump-start it.
 I'm sure those keys are somewhere.
+| Day 23  | A group of amphipods have noticed our *[sic]"fancy German submarine"*, and demand we play "towers of Hanoi" with their "friends from another burrow".

 ## Problem Ratings
 Here are my ratings for each problem, and what the time complexity of the solutions happens to be.
 If I use the letter N, it's line count (unless otherwise noted).